 Selenium is also used in the formation of selenoproteins, which protect thyroid cells from oxidative damage.
 This protective quality helps reduce TPO antibodies, which is a major contributor to autoimmune thyroid dysfunction.

 Estrogen dominance is associated with multiple conditions including PMS, endometriosis and infertility.
 Elevated levels of estrogen may also contribute to the development of nodules and lumps, thyroid cancer and breast cancer.
-Estradiol is the carcinogenic form of estrogen and is closely associated with various forms of cancer.
+Estrone is the carcinogenic form of estrogen and is closely associated with various forms of cancer.
 Broccoli sprouts contain di-indolyl-methane (DIM), which helps eliminate excess estradiol from the body.
 This action may limit the risk of developing different forms of cancer and resolve estrogen dominance.

 Nearly all coconut products contain lauric acid, which is well known for its skin-healing attributes.
 However, coconut oil is also an incredibly powerful hormone production trigger.
 As a healthy fat, coconut oil supports hormone production by providing the materials needed to construct them.
 Coconut oil may also help regulate sex hormones in both men and women.
 It is suggested that coconut oil stems the release of estrogen, thereby combating estrogen dominance, and helps balance testosterone.